hawk-li/viper-tasks-apl-group-project-unisg-fs23/README.md

 The application is deployed at [vipertasks.hawk.li](https://vipertasks.hawk.li)

-For a demo account, use the following credentials:
+For a demo account, use the following credentials (no password required):

 ```
 Username: demo